They stop, look at

 Contact: Ph+64 7 3628208

-The Indian Star is the place to go if you are after Indian and want great service and great food.
+The Indian Star is the place to go if wanting an Indian meal with great service and great food.

-Not the pickles and chutneys though, I still can't get used to them.
+Not the pickles and chutneys though, still can't get used to them.

 Where: 1118 Tutanekai St - Eat Street

 Hours: 11.30am-2pm & Dinner 5-9pm Mon-Thu, 5-9.30pm Fri-Sun